-In 2012, Teague worked with Theaster Gates on "12 Ballads for Huguenot House", dOCUMENTA (13) in Kassel, Germany.
-He exhibited in Milan at gallery Spazio Rossana Orlandi in 2015, and shortly thereafter was featured in BlkHaUS, his first solo exhibition at Blanc Gallery in Bronzeville.
-In February 2017, Teague participated in “Wall of Respect: Vestiges, Shards and Legacy of Black Power” at the Chicago Cultural Center.
-This exhibition chronicled the legacy of a seminal mural developed for and within Chicago’s Black South Side communities located at 43rd Street and Langley Avenue, and unveiled to critical acclaim in 1967.
+In 2012, Norman worked with Theaster Gates on “12 Ballads for Huguenot House” dOCUMENTA (13) in Kassel, Germany.
+He exhibited in Milan at Rossana Orlandi Gallery in 2015, and shortly thereafter was featured in his first solo exhibition at Blanc Gallery in Bronzeville.
+In 2017, Norman participated in “Wall of Respect: Vestiges, Shards and Legacy of Black Power” at the Chicago Cultural Center, which chronicled the legacy of a seminal mural developed for and within Chicago’s Black South Side communities located at 43rd Street and Langley Avenue, and unveiled to critical acclaim in 1967.

-Teague was recently named as a creative collaborator on the exhibitions team for the Barack Obama Presidential Library with design lead, Ralph Appelbaum and Associates.
-Past projects also include partnerships with Leaders1354, The Silver Room, The Exchange Café, Chicago Architecture Foundation, and The Art Institute of Chicago.
+Norman was recently named as a creative collaborator on the exhibitions team for the Barack Obama Presidential Library with design lead, Ralph Appelbaum Associates.
+Past projects also include partnerships with Leaders 1354, The Silver Room, The Exchange Café, the Chicago Architecture Foundation, and the Art Institute of Chicago.